When I ask my community, family, or friends what is holding them back from going plant-based, a common response is:

 - Hemp seeds (we use these ones from Manitoba Harvest daily) are also a complete protein and contain omega 3’s which is so important for those on a plant-based diet!

-- 2 Tablespoon hemp seeds contains about 11g of protein.
+- 3 Tablespoon hemp seeds contain about 10g of protein.

 When it comes to incomplete protein I don’t want you to look at that and think “lesser than”.
 These protein sources are still amazing to include in your daily routine and should not be discounted as a top plant protein source.